banglevan/python-training/python-data-engineer/syllabus.md

      - Performance metrics
      - Documentation
      - Deployment guide
+   - Project locate on `python-data-engineer/final-projects/advanced/realtime-data-platform`

 2. **ML Feature Platform**
+   - focus on a application sample, desc the solution, metrics, targets on readme, and pls make sure follow the solution on readme to create the script and related files, closely
    - Requirements:
      - Feature engineering pipeline
      - Feature store